PatrickKyei/exception/_posts/2022-03-16-how-can-i-make-my-life-better.md

 Just as the saying goes, "Dream big and Start small."
 ## Quit trying to find love, do the above and love will find you

 The goose chase for love is crazy and never ending.
+Live your best life, be yourself and you will meet someone who can connect with the true you.